mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 be processed.
 This amount of data will be of use to traffic engineers, researchers, scholars and other related studies regarding traffic in the city and its behavior.
 Subscribers will enjoy driving experiences in the city if they have actual traffic notifications regarding roads that suffer from congestion.
-The proposed system is primarily focused in congestion detection and may be a base system for future traffic control systems.
+The proposed system is primarily focused in congestion detection and may be used as a base system for future traffic control systems.
 Business that rely on land transportation may avail the notification service and the proposed system may be scaled out in the future for notification purposes alone.
 The researchers can't enumerate all possible benefits the proposed system may offer but the proposed system will contribute radically on the economic growth of Tagbilaran City.